gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 If the group supports the pairwise mode of Group OSCORE, the Group Manager SHOULD use the following default values for the algorithm and algorithm parameters used to compute static-static Diffie-Hellman shared secrets, consistently with the "COSE Algorithms" Registry {{COSE.Algorithms}}, the "COSE Key Types" Registry {{COSE.Key.Types}} and the "COSE Elliptic Curves" Registry {{COSE.Elliptic.Curves}}.

-* For the algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}}.
+* For the algorithm 'ecdh_alg' used to compute static-static Diffie-Hellman shared secrets, the ECDH algorithm ECDH-SS + HKDF-256 specified in {{Section 6.3.1 of I-D.ietf-cose-rfc8152bis-algs}}.

 * For the parameters 'ecdh_params' of the ECDH algorithm: